 Kilimanjaro weather can generally be divided into 'wet and dry' months instead of seasons.
 This is because Mount Kilimanjaro is situated in the tropics and is such a large geographic structure that it essentially creates its own weather.

 Weather and temperatures on Kilimanjaro vary significantly by day and night, and by altitude.
 Hikers need to be prepared for big changes in temperature throughout the day, and as they trek higher.
-This is why layering is so important (see our guide to Kilimanjaro gear and specifically clothing for Kilimanjaro).
+This is why layering is so important (see my guide to Kilimanjaro gear and specifically clothing for Kilimanjaro).

 In this article I've provided a handy month-by-month guide to weather on Kilimanjaro as well outlined historical weather patterns for each of Kilimanjaro’s climatic zones.
 You will also find weekly forecasts and Kilimanjaro summit temperature info.